Require Commits to be Associated with a Valid Jira Issue

-This requires each commit to reference a valid Jira issue, where the supplied JQL query defines what’s valid.
-The issue can either be mentioned in the commit message, or be present in the branch name.
+This requires either the branch name or commit messages to reference a valid Jira issue, where the supplied JQL query defines what’s valid.

 A configured Jira application link is required.
 You either have to make one of your application links primary or select one when configuring this hook, as in the image below.
 If you select multiple application links then each one will be queried until one returns issues which match the specified JQL clause.